mpoulshock/HammurabiProject/README.md

 ## Contributing

-Contributions of any kind are welcome.

-The project is written in the [Wolfram Language](https://www.wolfram.com/language/) (formerly called Mathematica).
+The project is written in the [Wolfram Language](https://www.wolfram.com/language/) (formerly Mathematica).
 You can use the Wolfram Language for free by [registering with Wolfram Research](https://user.wolfram.com/wolframid/registration/cloud).
 Then go to the [Wolfram Programming Cloud](http://www.wolframcloud.com/) and upload a notebook (.nb) file from this project, using the upload icon in the upper right hand corner of your Programming Cloud home screen.
 Then you can tinker with the .nb file there.

 Each .nb file in this repository is accompanied by a PDF version of itself, since the .nb files do not render well in Github.